 Taberu Rayu: Japanese Chili Oil with Crunchy Fried Garlic

-When it comes to condiments for rice, Furikake is a classic in Japan, while I introduce here “Taberu Rayu (食べるラー油: literally chili oil meant for eating)” is a new type of rice condiment that became a topic of conversation in recent years but has already gained wide popularity.
+while what I introduce here “Taberu Rayu (食べるラー油: chili oil meant for eating)” is a new type of rice condiment that has become a popular topic in recent years.

 Momoya Taberu Rayu